rmsk2/6502-Arithmetic/README.md

 - 8 by 8 bit unsigned multiplication with a 16 bit result
 - 8, 16 and 32 bit divison of unsigned integers

 General division is only implemented for 8, 16 or 32 bit *unisgned integers*.
-32 bit divison is roughly five times slower than 32 bit multiplication (multiplication takes about 3000 clock cycles, division about 15000 cycles).
+32 bit divison is roughly 1.6 times slower than 32 bit multiplication (multiplication takes about 3000 clock cycles, division about 5000 cycles).
 Apart from multiplication and squaring the routines do not care about where a decimal point (or comma depending on where you live) is assumed to be and so the library also provides the above operations for fixed point numbers in the variants mentioned above.